 Institute of Arts Museum, Detroit

-Despite financial woes, Detroit has stubbornly held on to its artistic treasures.
-The DIA goes big, with some of Warhol’s largest silkscreens, including ‘Electric Chair’ (1971).
+Throughout its history of industrial boom, decline and recent rebirth, Detroit has stubbornly held on to its artistic treasures.
+The Detroit Institute of Art goes big, with some of Warhol’s largest silkscreens, including ‘Electric Chair’ (1971).
 The museum offers a fantastic permanent collection in more than 100 galleries as well as screenings in the Detroit Film Theater.

 Crystal Bridges Museum of American Art, Bentonville, Arkansas

-Tucked into an Ozark forest north of Fayetteville, this museum, funded by the founding family of Walmart, houses one of Warhol’s signature riffs on consumerism, Coca-Cola.
+Tucked into an Ozark forest north of Fayetteville, the Crystal Bridges Museum of American Art, funded by the founding family of Walmart, houses one of Warhol’s signature riffs on consumerism, Coca-Cola.
 The museum collection also includes Warhol’s photos of New York high life and the screen print ‘Hammer and Sickle.’

-Hotlanta loves High Art – and high architecture.
+Atlanta loves High Museum of Art – and high architecture.
 The double draw is the premiere collection in a Pritzker Prize-winning building in Ansley Park, designed by Richard Meier with an extension by Renzo Piano.
-This Atlanta standout boasts an impressive 23 Warhol works, including a Marilyn series, and hosts HIGH Frequency parties on first Friday evenings each month.
+This Atlanta standout boasts an impressive 23 Warhol works, including a Marilyn series and hosts HIGH Frequency parties on first Friday evenings each month.